I’m Pascal Laureyn, a Belgian writer, journalist, copywriter and content manager in Europe and Southeast Asia.

 While world leaders are bickering about emissions and protocols, Fiji is being washed or blown away by the rising sea and cyclones.
 Not even the dead are allowed peace of mind.
 Fijians have a choice: fight or flee.
 For IPS (English) and De Tijd (Dutch).
 Also in Swedish and Spanish.

 President Rodrigo Duterte of the Philippines wants to cleanse his people of drugs with no regard for law and justice.
 This report was made on an ordinary night in the slums of Manila where the bodies are piled up in the morgues.
-For Radio 1 and the newspaper De Tijd.
+For the newspaper De Tijd.
 Read the article in English (pdf)

 The members of this metal band are garbage pickers with an aversion of schools.
 The grew up in and around a garbage dump in Phnom Penh.
 Now they are making very powerful music.
 “I put all my anger in my music”.
 Watch out for Doch Chkae, the ‘wild dogs’ of Cambodia.
 They have already reached stardom in their country.

-Meandering between Mumbai and Manila, I try to tell extraordinary stories about ordinary people.
+I try to tell extraordinary stories about ordinary people.
 You noticed that I can shape stories in many different ways.
 Do you have questions or remarks about my work, don’t hesitate to contact me.

 See you soon!
 Kind regards,